Leratogertrude/Lerato-Gertrude-Motshweni/README.md

 ## Reflection on Coding my CV in Markdown

 **Situation:**
-I was required to create a professional CV using Markdown as part of my digital portfolio assessment.
+I was required to create a professional CV using Markdown as part of my digital portfolio assessment , it was not easy at first because it was my first time using markdown and GitHub,but i check tutorials, instructions and my lessons and I finally go it right.

 **Task:**
 My task was to learn how Markdown works and use it to structure and present my CV in a clear and professional way on GitHub.